 When you think of the word “addiction,” what comes to your mind?
 An unhealthy habit?
 A disease?
 A challenge?

 Fortunately, with the emergence of the opioid crisis, the negative feelings toward drug addiction have been fading.
 Even though addiction is classified as a disease, it is still very treatable, especially when it is detected in the early stages.
-With the help of many different doctors, therapies, and medications, there has never been a better time to find a center and treat your addiction than now.
+With the help of many different doctors, therapies, and medications, there has never been a better time to treat your addiction than now.

 Addiction, being a chronic brain disease, will get more damaging to the body and mind over time.
 Identified through compulsive and uncontrollable drug use despite negative drawbacks, addiction can pretty much only be treated by pulling it up from the roots.
 By finding the causes and reasons behind your addiction, you can pull it up from the roots and start living a sober life: the life you deserve.